-- Cucumbers– The cucumber is one of my favorite treats for the chickens.
+- Cucumbers– The cucumber is one of my favorite treats for chickens.
 (See the nutrients of the cucumber here.)
 It has many good things while barely having any of the bad stuff for chickens.
 Additionally, a large part of it is water making it a great summer treat.
 Now, it might also be a natural dewormer!

-- Watermelon– On the other hand, the watermelon is not famous as a natural dewormer.
+- Watermelon– On the other hand, watermelon is not famous as a natural dewormer.
 However, it still has a lot of health benefits and goodness to offer!
 (See the nutrients of the watermelon here.)

 - Melons– If we’re talking about watermelons, then we can’t forget about melons.
 It is also a healthy treat!
 It is part of the gourd family.
-But like the watermelon, it is not that famous as a natural dewormer.
+But like watermelon, it is not that famous as a natural dewormer.
 We still think it’s worth a shot!

 All these treats are safe for chickens.
 You can check their contents on the USDA pages we provided above.

 It’s one of the best treats to offer to your chicken.
 It can be ripe or unripe and cooked or uncooked.
 It will be safe whichever way!
 Additionally, you can let your chickens feast on the different parts of the squash.
 They could eat the flesh, the skin, the seed, as well as the leaves!